icwells/compOncDB/README.md

 	./install.sh

 ### Config File
-The config file is located in the utils directory by default (although a different location can be specified with the --config flag).
+The config file is located in the utils directory.
 It contains basic connection information which will be used for all connections.
 This includes the host (leave blank for local host), database name, test database name, and the path to tableColumns.txt (also located in the bin by default).
 The host is the only field that may need changing, depending on whether you are using a local or a remote connection.

 Be sure to change the name of "example_config.txt" to "config.txt" (to prevent git from overwriting it).